 Artificial intelligence applications increasingly are used for computer-aided detection, diagnosis and patient monitoring.
 The subject introduces applications of robotics and identifies recent advancements in predictive analytics.

-his workshop provides the foundations necessary to understand key data visualization techniques.
+This workshop provides the foundations necessary to understand key data visualization techniques.
 Students will identify key application areas for virtual and augmented reality, including visualization exercises with COVID-19 data.

 This subject will focus on clinical decision support and smart healthcare services and applications.
 The content includes a hands-on exercise with a clinical decisions support tool algorithm.

 This topic covers m-Health in clinical and home settings, remote patient monitoring applications, challenges and future trends, basic computer programming exercises for beginners and hands-on exercises with mobile health applications.
+Mobile health (m-Health) includes medical services and public health activities enabled by mobile devices.
+Most uses of mobile health are delivered by either texting or through apps.

 Family Medicine and Telemedicine Specialist